Sahil-Chhoker/Sahil-Chhoker/README.md

  # Hi there, I am Sahil Chhoker, and
-  - 🔭 I’m currently working on a Tower Defence Game in Unity.
+  - 🔭 I’m currently working on a Tower Defence Game in Unity
-  - 🌱 I’m currently learning Django.
+  - 🌱 I’m currently learning Django
-  - 💬 Ask me about GameDev in Unity and development in Python.
+  - 💬 Ask me about GameDev in Unity and development in Python
 ----

 <a href="https://github.com/sahil-chhoker/github-readme-stats">